If you buy car insurance in Maryland, you will likely purchase something called uninsured motorist coverage.

 Example C: Your UM Limits = Adverse Driver’s Limits

 Say Archibald Northbottom causes an accident and your case is worth $100,000.
-Archibald has some money (with that name he better!) and therefore has a decent policy with $100,000 limits.
+Archibald has some money (and with that name he better!) and therefore has a decent policy with $100,000 limits.
 You also have $100,000 limits for uninsured motorist coverage.
 What happens now?

 What About Enhanced Uninsured Motorist?